UK pubs giant takes on insurer trio in $1.2 bln COVID trial

 ($1 = 0.8212 pounds)

-(Reporting by Kirstin Ridley, additional reporting by Carolyn Cohn; Editing by Emelia Sithole-Matarise)
+(Reporting by Kirstin Ridley, additional reporting by Carolyn Cohn; Editing by Emelia Sithole-Matarise and Susan Fenton)

 ((kirstin.ridley@thomsonreuters.com; +44 (0) 207 513 5666;))